 We already see all kinds of CBD brands partnering with influencers.
-Not only does influencer marketing act as a buffer between your products and the stringent regulations, it also yields a higher engagement and better ROI than traditional ads (which, for the most part you can’t use anyway)
+Not only does influencer marketing act as a buffer between your products and the stringent regulations, but it also yields a higher engagement and better ROI than traditional ads (which, for the most part, you can’t use anyway)

 Besides boosting interactions, you can target the following outcomes with influencer marketing for CBD products:

 - Grow your brand visibility and reach more prospects

 - Find prospects who are interested in health and wellness